slune-org/intl-ts/doc/api.md

 # LanguageMapDefinition\<T extends Messages>

 This interface describes the data of a full language map.
-It may be used to retrieve a serialized language map, for exemple when a language map is transmitted from server to browser (see [code snippets](./examples.md)).
+It may be used to retrieve a serialized language map, for exemple when a language map is transmitted from server to browser (see [tips](./tips.md)).

 The generic parameter `T` represents the type of the default language.